eecs394-f16/Superhero-Fueling/README.md

 TODO: Explain current status of json file data

-## Status/Known Issues
+## Status

-The status of the app features implemented are maintained using the Trello Board.
+The status of the app features implemented are maintained using [our team's Trello Board](https://trello.com/b/GpERMUd6/user-stories
+).
 More information about Trello on (https://trello.com/home).

 The completed user story cards are placed under the label "Production".
 The Product backlog presents the user stories planned for the next version of the app.

-Link to the Trello board : https://trello.com/b/GpERMUd6/user-stories

 ## Team